rickbenavidez/ruby_llm/docs/_advanced/rails.md

 After reading this guide, you will know:

-*   How to set up ActiveRecord models for persisting chats and messages.
+*   How to set up ActiveRecord models for persisting chats and messages
-*   How the RubyLLM persistence flow works with Rails applications.
+*   How the RubyLLM persistence flow works with Rails applications
-*   How to use `acts_as_chat` and `acts_as_message` with your models.
+*   How to use `acts_as_chat` and `acts_as_message` with your models
-*   How to persist AI model metadata in your database with `acts_as_model`.
+*   How to persist AI model metadata in your database with `acts_as_model`
+*   How to send file attachments to AI models with ActiveStorage
-*   How to integrate streaming responses with Hotwire/Turbo Streams.
+*   How to integrate streaming responses with Hotwire/Turbo Streams
-*   How to customize the persistence behavior for validation-focused scenarios.
+*   How to customize the persistence behavior for validation-focused scenarios

 ## Understanding the Persistence Flow